 Camp Myra S. Pryor

-The revised campaign still includes major developments for Camp Pryor and will develop its prime real estate on the Colorado River.
-Our next focus for the camp is building two new cabin clusters that will sleep a total of 98 campers.
+As GSSJC begins Phase Two of construction at Camp Pryor, the focus for the camp is building two new cabin clusters that will sleep a total of 98 campers in the future and enhancing our kayaking and canoeing programs.
 We are constructing a six-acre lake with shallow areas for swimming and deeper parts that will accommodate a slide or a large flotation device in the future.
-We are also building a canoe dock on the Colorado River to facilitate girls’ boating instruction.
+We are building a canoe dock on the Colorado River to facilitate girls’ boating instruction.
 When the Second Century of Leadership Campaign is complete, GSSJC will offer a progressive boating program for girls at Camp Pryor and more than 200 climate-controlled beds for girls to enjoy the property year-round.